-- All new facilities and un-permitted existing facilities that intend to obtain coverage, and permitted existing facilities planning a significant process change must submit an application. - a.
-The Permittee must submit the application no less than one hundred and eighty (180) days before beginning any activity that may result in the discharge of any pollutant.
-No discharge is authorized until the effective date of permit coverage as provided in Special Condition S12.C below. - b.
-All new facilities and un-permitted existing facilities that intend to obtain coverage, must submit an application electronically using Ecology's Water Quality Permitting Portal Permit Coverage Notice of Intent (NOI) application, unless the applicant applies for and receives an Electronic Reporting Waiver from Ecology.
-Applicants that have received a waiver from Ecology must submit a completed and signed application to the appropriate regional Ecology office. - All permitted existing facilities planning a significant process change must submit a completed and signed application, to the appropriate regional Ecology office. - d.
-Facilities with stormwater discharge to a storm sewer operated by any of the following municipalities must send a copy of their application for coverage to the appropriate municipality: Seattle, King County, Snohomish County, Tacoma, Pierce County, and Clark County. - All new facilities, and permitted existing facilities planning a significant process change, must: - i.
-Satisfy public notice requirements in WAC 173-226-130(5). - ii.
-Certify that the applicable SEPA requirements have been met. - iii.
-Meet the requirements of Chapter 173-240 WAC, SUBMISSION OF PLANS AND REPORTS FOR CONSTRUCTION OF WASTEWATER FACILITIES. - f.
+- 2. The Permittee must submit the application no less than one hundred and eighty (180) days before beginning any activity that may result in the discharge of any pollutant.
+No discharge is authorized until the effective date of permit coverage as provided in Special Condition S12.C below. - 3.
+Facilities with stormwater discharge to a storm sewer operated by any of the following municipalities must send a copy of their application to the appropriate municipality: Seattle, King County, Snohomish County, Tacoma, Pierce County, and Clark County. - 4.
+All new facilities, and permitted existing facilities planning a significant process change must: - a.
+Satisfy public notice requirements in WAC 173-226-130(5). - b.
+Certify that the applicable SEPA requirements have been met. - c.
+Meet the requirements of Chapter 173-240 WAC, SUBMISSION OF PLANS AND REPORTS FOR CONSTRUCTION OF WASTEWATER FACILITIES - 5.
 A Permittee may include in the application for coverage, activities that are, or could be performed by an operator(s) other than the Permittee.
 These activities may be ongoing or intermittent.
-As the permit holder, the Permittee is responsible for compliance with all conditions of the permit. - 2.
+As the permit holder, the Permittee is responsible for compliance with all conditions of the permit. - 6.
 New facilities that propose to discharge to a segment of a waterbody on the current EPA-approved 303(d) list for turbidity or fine sediment must conduct turbidity monitoring in accordance with an Ecology-approved Quality Assurance Project Plan that includes receiving water monitoring to demonstrate the discharge does not cause or contribute to the impairment.
-The applicant/Permittee must contact Ecology before developing a Quality Assurance Project Plan.

-3. New facilities that propose to discharge to surface water must conduct a receiving water study for two years when Ecology determines, at the time of application, that there is a potential for violation of water quality standards.
+The applicant/Permittee must contact Ecology before developing a Quality Assurance Project Plan. - 7.
+New facilities that propose to discharge to surface water must conduct a receiving water study for two years when Ecology determines, at the time of application, that there is a potential for violation of water quality standards.
 The study consists of measuring the receiving water flow and temperature and discharge flow and temperature at the time of critical flows.
 The applicant/Permittee must contact Ecology before developing a receiving water study plan.
 If Ecology determines a receiving water study is required, the receiving water study plan must be completed before operations are begun.